tm-a-t/telegram-bot-handbook/en/interaction/inline.md

 ## Inline feedback

-Inline feedback is updates that come when user chooses an inline result and sends a message.
+Inline feedback is updates arriving when a user chooses an inline result and sends a message.
 You will not receive them unless you explicitly turn on this setting in BotFather.

 Although the purpose of the inline feedback feature is collecting statistics, bot developers